nuhame/mlpug/README.md

 Mlpug is a machine learning library agnostic framework for model training.

-So much of the functionality you need to train your machine learning model is independent of the machine learning library your, e.g. PyTorch and Tensorflow.
+So much of the functionality you need to train your machine learning model is independent of the machine learning library your using, e.g. PyTorch and Tensorflow.
 For instance,

  * checkpoint management,
- * evaluation of validation set loss and other metrics,
+ * evaluation of validation set loss and other custom metrics,
  * progress logging,
  * progress visualization using Tensorboard,
  * the use of gradient accumulation to train with large batch sizes using limited GPU memory, etc..

 You need such functionality no matter what machine learning framework you are using.

-Mlpug provides a single framework with a unified API for all such training functionality independent of the framework you are using.
-This also implied that when you switch frameworks you can reuse your training code with no, or minimal, changes.
+Mlpug provides a single framework with a unified API for all such training functionality, independent of the machine learning library you are using.
+This also implied that when you switch library you can reuse your training code with no, or minimal, changes.

 ## Supported backends